patidar-suresh/simple-webworker/README.md

 # simple-webworker
-A simple example to create a web worker for your web application
+A simple example to demonstrate web application performance and responsive behavior using web worker